Caeli: cooling buildings with low-carbon air conditioning

 3/ No impact on humidity : conventional air conditioning dries out the ambient air, but Caeli does not affect the absolute humidity (water content) in the room concerned.

-For all these reasons, we are very proud to enable Caeli Energie to finance the creation of a pilot line to increase its production capacity, systems production operations, and strategic recruitment.
+For all these reasons, we are very proud to allow Caeli Energie to fund the creation of a pilot line to enhance its production capacity, systems production operations, and strategic recruitment.

 The Caeli project as told by its co-founders :